DataDog/integrations-core/systemd/README.md

 This check monitors [Systemd][1] and the units it manages through the Datadog Agent.

 * Track the state and health of your Systemd
-* Monitor the units, services, sockets managed by systemd
+* Monitor the units, services, sockets managed by Systemd

 ## Setup